Skip to content

 All children have access to Times Tables Rockstars and should be practicing for 10 minutes each day.

-Below is our Year 6 Autumn Homework Grid which includes spellings for the term as well as extra pieces of homework- children should choose two per half term, to complete at home and bring in to school.
+Below is our Year 6 Spring Homework Grid, which includes spellings for the term as well as extra pieces of homework- children should choose two per half term, to complete at home and bring in to school.

 PE